 About the Swedish Securities Council

-Through statements, advice and information, the Swedish Securities Council (Aktiemarknadsnämnden) promotes good practices in the Swedish stock market.
+Through statements, advice and information, the Swedish Securities Council (Sw.
+Aktiemarknadsnämnden) promotes good practices in the Swedish stock market.

 The Council began its operations in 1986 at the initiative of the Federation of Swedish Industries and the Stockholm Chamber of Commerce.
 Today the Council is one of three organizations that make up the Association for Generally Accepted Principles in the Securities Market.
 The others are the Swedish Corporate Governance Board and the Swedish Financial Reporting Board.
-The members responsible for the association are the Swedish Association of Listed Companies, Far (the institute for the accounting profession in Sweden), the Swedish Investment Fund Association, the Institutional Owners Association for Regulatory Issues in the Stock Market, the OMX Nordic Exchange Stockholm, the Swedish Bankers’ Association, the Swedish Association of Stockbrokers, the Confederation of Swedish Enterprise and the Insurance Sweden.
+The members responsible for the association are the Swedish Association of Listed Companies, FAR (the institute for the accounting profession in Sweden), the Swedish Investment Fund Association, the Institutional Owners Association, Nasdaq Stockholm, the Swedish Bankers’ Association, the Swedish Association of Stockbrokers, the Confederation of Swedish Enterprise and Insurance Sweden.

-Any action by a Swedish limited company which has issued shares listed on the OMX Nordic Exchange Stockholm or the Nordic Growth Market (NGM) list, or by a shareholder of such a company, which relates to or may be of importance to a share in such a company may be subject to the Swedish Securities Council’s evaluation.
-The same applies to foreign limited companies which have issued shares listed on the OMX Nordic Exchange Stockholm or the Nordic Growth Market (NGM) list, to the extent such actions must comply with Swedish rules.
+Any action by a Swedish limited company whose shares are admitted to trading on a regulated market in Sweden or listed on one of the multilateral trading facilities First North, Nordic MTF and Aktietorget, or by a shareholder of such a company, which relates to or may be of importance to a share in such a company may be subject to the Swedish Securities Council’s evaluation.
+The same applies to foreign limited companies whose shares are admitted to trading on a regulated market in Sweden or listed on any of the abovementioned trading facilities, to the extent such actions must comply with Swedish rules.
+At present, there are two regulated markets in Sweden; Nasdaq Stockholm and NGM Equity.

-Companies which have issued shares listed on the OMX Nordic Exchange Stockholm or the Nordic Growth Market (NGM) list also include companies which have taken actions to list their shares on any of these marketplaces.
+Companies whose shares are admitted to trading on a regulated market in Sweden or listed on any of the abovementioned trading facilities are equated with companies which have taken actions to list their shares on any of these marketplaces.

 The Financial Supervisory Authority has delegated to the Swedish Securities Council the duties referred to in chapter 7, section 10 of the Act on Public Takeover Offers on the Stock Market (FFFS 2006:4).
 This means it is incumbent upon the Council to rule on the following issues cited in the act: